John Charnley: Against infection

 The huge number of wound infection cases after hip replacement operations pushed Charnley to put effort also in the prevention field; he was involved in the research of a method to keep bacteria away from the wound during surgery.
 His first attempt consisted in introducing antibiotics such as gentamicin into the bone cement; the bacterial count decreased, but not enough.
 In 1961 he developed an enclosure that isolated the operating theatre from the rest of the room, into which filtered air could be passed.
 To improve his system, he asked F. H. Howorth, whose family firm had been building air filtration systems since 1854, for help.
 Howorth adapted Charnley's enclosure to provide better air handling and incorporate a diffusion system that allowed the passage of a larger flow of filtered air.
 Charnley understood that another source of contamination was through the surgeon's gown, and he developed a full-body gown that incorporated an exhaust system.
 This came into use from the 1970s, and was ventilated so that the surgeon always felt comfortable, whilst maintaining a negative pressure to avoid contamination.

 Both the enclosure and the body gown were redesigned and improved over time in order to make them more useful and easier to use.

 Personal life

 Although not inclined to sporting pastimes as a child, Charnley became a passionate skier as an adult.
 In 1957, during his annual skiing holiday in Zurs, he met Jill Heaver (1930–2016).
 Despite a twenty-year difference in ages - she was 26 and he was 46 - they married a few months later, on 15 June.
 They lived first in a house called "Naemoor" in Hale, in Cheshire, where Charnley immediately converted the attic in his workshop.
-The couple had two children: Tristram was born in 1959, and Henrietta in 1960.
+The couple had two children.
 In the late 1960s, the Charnleys moved to a larger property in Mere, Cheshire.